otownsend455/otownsend455/README.md

 ## Hi there!
 Welcome to my GitHub.

-Note to reader...
-- the image classification project repository is private.
-Please contact me (via email listed below) for full access.

 About me...
 - :mortar_board: University of Toronto new grad
 - :computer: Avid coder and designer